sonalikatara/mws-restaurant-stage-1/README.md

 ![Indexed DB](./screenshots/indexdb.png)

 Also optimized the file using gulp.
+The optimized code is stored in the **dist** folder.

 ![Lighthouse results](./screenshots/lighthouse.png)